davidly/ttt/README.md

 I'm not really proud of BA -- it was a very quickly written hack.
 But it shows that Python could benefit from some performance work.

 I added minimal support in BA to compile BASIC apps to x64 .asm files which can then be assembled into a Windows .exe file.
-Afterwards I added codegen for Arm64 on Macs, Arm32 on Linux, MOS 6502 on the Apple 1, and Intel 8080 on CP/M 2.2.
-Use the -a flag in BA to generate the x64 .asm file, and ma.bat to create the .exe.
+Afterwards I added codegen for Arm64 on Macs, Arm32 on Linux, MOS 6502 on the Apple 1, Intel 8080 on CP/M 2.2, 8086 on DOS, and 32-bit
+x86 on Windows.
+Use the -a:x flag in BA to generate the x64 .asm file, and ma.bat to create the .exe.
 For example:

-    ba ttt_1dim.bas /x /a
+    ba ttt_1dim.bas /x /a:x
     ma.bat ttt_1dim
     ttt_1dim.exe

 To compile code and run on an 8080/Z80 CP/M 2.2 machine:

-    ba app.bas /x /8
+    ba app.bas /x /a:8
     (copy app.asm to a CP/M machine)
     asm app
     load app